 The people of Denmark speak English widely.
 The entire population of Denmark speaks it fluently with a high proficiency rate.
 English is taught to children from an early age so they are exposed to English culture and language.
 Therefore, they become competent in English with their age.

-According to the Danish ministry of higher education, the students who want to apply for admission in MSc programs have to provide documentation of English language proficiency from a Danish upper-secondary school.
+According to the Danish Ministry of higher education, the students who want to apply for admission to MSc programs have to provide documentation of English language proficiency from a Danish upper-secondary school.

 Finland is a Scandinavian country with a unique culture and introverted people.
 People of Finland speak English widely however it is not much prevalent in Finland as compared to other Scandinavian countries.
 According to three-quarters of Finn’s report, a large number of people speak English fluently as compared to the countries outside the Scandinavian countries.

-If you get a chance to visit Finland then you will not come across any problem in a conversation with people under the age of 60.
+If you get a chance to visit Finland then you will not come across any problems in a conversation with people under the age of 60.
 Thus, don’t worry about learning Finnish.